Doc-Le/Project-3-Moovies-Review/README.md

 -   Logged in users can add reviews.

--   Logged in user can delete reviews on home page to their profile.
+-   Logged in user can renew reviews in home page to their profile.

 -   Admin users can add, edit and delete any reviews.

 -   Before anything is deleted a confirmation is required preventing accidental deletion.

--   Cancel buttons on edit pages in case user changed their mind or got there accidentally.
+#

-   #### Features to implement in the future
+   ### Features to implement in the future

 -  Movies suggestions based on the users favourite genre, which will crosscheck which movie are in the library of that genre, which movie they have on their profile and display 1 or 2 movies at random so they also aren't seeing the same suggestions everytime they log in.
 - Users can add a review to movies they didn't add.